Patti LaBelle

 Patricia Louise Holte (born May 24, 1944), known professionally as Patti LaBelle, is an American R&B singer and actress.
-She has been referred to as the "Godmother of Soul".
+She is also known as the "Godmother of Soul".
 LaBelle began her career in the early 1960s as lead singer and frontwoman of the vocal group Patti LaBelle and the Bluebelles.
-After the group's name change to Labelle in the 1970s, they released the US number-one hit "Lady Marmalade".
+After the group's name changed to Labelle in the 1970s, they released the US number-one hit "Lady Marmalade".
 After the group disbanded in 1977, LaBelle began a solo career, achieving mainstream success in the 1980s with singles including "If Only You Knew", "New Attitude" and "Stir It Up".
 In 1986, she achieved both a US number-one album, Winner in You, and a US number-one single with "On My Own", a duet with Michael McDonald.
 LaBelle won a 1992 Grammy for Best Female R&B Vocal Performance for her album Burnin', and a second Grammy in 1999 for the live album Live!
 One Night Only.
 She reunited with her Labelle bandmates in 2008 for the album Back to Now.

 LaBelle has also had success as an actress with a role in the Academy Award-nominated film A Soldier's Story, and in television shows such as A Different World and American Horror Story: Freak Show.
 In 1992, LaBelle starred in her own sitcom Out All Night.
 In 2002, LaBelle hosted her own lifestyle show, Living It Up with Patti LaBelle, on TV One.
 In 2015, LaBelle took part in the dance competition Dancing with the Stars.
-Labelle has given her name to brands of bedding, cookbooks and food, including Patti's Sweet Potato Pie, which became a viral sensation after featuring in a YouTube video in 2015.
+Labelle has given her name to brands of bedding, cookbooks and food, including Patti's Sweet Potato Pie, which became a viral sensation after featuring in a YouTube video that year.

 In a career which has spanned seven decades, LaBelle has sold more than 50 million records worldwide.
 She has been inducted into the Grammy Hall of Fame, the Hollywood Walk of Fame, the Black Music & Entertainment Walk of Fame, and the Apollo Theater Hall of Fame.
 Rolling Stone included her on their list of 100 Greatest Singers.
 LaBelle is a dramatic soprano recognized for her vocal power, modal register range and emotive delivery.